 In more detail:

 - French spelling (and orthography) is pretty easy.
 You get the Latin alphabet.
 Even though some letters sound different, once you learn those rules, you can at least read it.
 Writing is a bit harder.
-But it’s nothing compared to learning a new alphabet, writing right-to-left (like Arabic or Hebrew), or learning Chinese Characters of course.
+But it’s nothing compared to learning a new alphabet, writing right-to-left (like Arabic or Hebrew), or learning Chinese characters of course.

 - French vocabulary isn’t bad.
 You have to memorise everyday vocabulary, but once you’ve learned 500 words or so, it steadily gets easier with “advanced” words.
 So many French words remind you of English words in some way, so you get plenty of mnemonics.
 And the advanced vocabulary for news and so on is often the same.

-- French grammar, on the other hand, is hard.
+- French grammar, on the other hand, is relatively hard.
 There’s grammatical gender, lots of conjugation, exceptions to rules, and the sentence structure can really do your head in as a first-time language learner.
 You may master spelling and vocab, but grammar will be a lifelong pursuit as you’ll always be encountering new and unusual verbs.

 Good luck!
 More below.

-French Alphabet and Orthography — Fairly easy
+French Alphabet and Orthography — Fairly Easy

 The easiest part of French is that it shares mostly the same alphabet as English (of course, it’s pronounced a bit differently).